CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/CharacterCreation.md

 ## Step 3: Write a rough Backstory

-Given the archetype you chose, tier of play, and world setting the narrator has chosen, write a rough backstory about your character.
-You'll come back later at the end polish it, just get across the broad strokes
+Given the archetype you chose, the tier of play, and world setting the narrator has chosen, write a rough backstory about your character.
+You'll come back later at the end to polish it, but just get across the broad strokes at this stage.

 Here are some important questions to ask about your character: